Alena Zavarzina, snowboarder from Russia

 On January 19, 2011 Zavarzina became world champion in parallel giant slalom.
 She won a gold medal at the FIS Snowboarding World Championships in Telluride, Colorado.

-Zavarzina married Vic Wilde (born August 23, 1986), one of America’s best snowboarders now competing for Russia.
+Zavarzina married Vic Wilde (born on August 23, 1986), one of America’s best snowboarders now competing for Russia.
 Vic won a bronze medal in the parallel giant slalom at the 2013 FIS Snowboarding World Championships.

 On February 19, 2014 Zavarzina won the bronze medal at the Olympic Games in Sochi in parallel giant slalom, and a few minutes later her husband Vic Wilde, who changed U.S. citizenship for Russian, became the Olympic champion in the same discipline.